Impact Wrestling News: Multiple Former WWE Superstars Debut Or Return At ‘Slammiversary’

 Although longtime Impact mainstay Eddie Edwards ultimately won the title bout, Forbes observed that Young “came off as a much bigger star” in what could be a return to an upper-card role going forward.

-Despite announcing ahead of Slammiversary in a now-deleted tweet that they have officially signed with Impact, Luke Gallows and Karl Anderson, aka The Good Brothers, did not compete at the pay-per-view.
-The duo’s arrival was only confirmed on-air after the main event, and it saw them align with Edwards by attacking Ace Austin and Madman Fulton and drinking beer with the new champ to celebrate his victory, per WrestlingNews.co.
+Despite announcing ahead of Slammiversary in a now-deleted tweet that they have officially signed with Impact, Doc Gallows (formerly Luke Gallows) and Karl Anderson, aka The Good Brothers, were only confirmed to have joined the company after the main event.
+During their segment, they aligned with Edwards by attacking Ace Austin and Madman Fulton and drinking beer with the new champ to celebrate his victory, per WrestlingNews.co.

-While this year’s Slammiversary marked Anderson’s debut for Impact, his partner had previously seen action for the promotion, where he was known by the slightly different ring name Doc Gallows as part of the Aces and Eights stable in the early 2010s.
+While this year’s Slammiversary marked Anderson’s debut for Impact, his partner had previously seen action for the promotion, where he was most notably a member of the Aces and Eights stable in the early 2010s.

-EC3 was the final debuting or returning star to make his presence felt at Slammiversary, and just like most of the other names mentioned above, he wasn’t involved in an actual match.
-The former Impact Wrestling World Champion capped off the show by appearing in a brief vignette where he threw a glass against a wall.
-Much like Young, EC3 is expected to “pick off right where he left off” and return to prominence as part of Impact’s upper card, as speculated by Forbes.
+EC3 was the final debuting or returning star to make his presence felt at Slammiversary, wrapping up the show by appearing in a brief vignette where he threw a glass against a wall.
+Much like Young, EC3 is a former Impact World Champion and is expected to “pick off right where he left off” and return to prominence as part of Impact’s upper card, as speculated by Forbes.